CANNABIS INTOXICATION

 -

-Knowledge-focused Recruiting nowThis study looks at how using vaporized cannabis and drinking alcohol at the same time affects thinking, coordination, and driving skills.
-About 90 healthy adults will take part in seven sessions where they receive different combinations of cannabis (placebo, 5 mg, or 25 mg THC) …
+Knowledge-focused Recruiting nowThis study looks at how using vaporized cannabis and drinking alcohol together affects thinking, coordination, and driving skills.
+About 90 healthy adults will take part in sessions where they receive different doses of cannabis (THC) and alcohol or placebos.
+Researchers will mea…

 Matched conditions: CANNABIS INTOXICATION